luyadev/luya/docs/guide/ngrest-model.md

 }
 ```

-The field (`cat_id` in the example) must exist in the list pointer config array.
+The field (e. g. `cat_id`) must exist in the list pointer config array.

-## Grid List Adding User-Filters
+## Grid list adding user filters

-Sometimes the users should filter the crud list data based on different where conditions, assuming we have some calendar data with huge amount of data.
-Now the administration user should have the possibility to see already past calendar entries, and upcoming calendar entries.
-To do so we create a new filter for this NgRest Model.
-To provide filters we have to override the method {{\luya\admin\ngrest\base\NgRestModel::ngRestFilters()}} and provide an array with a name and a find statement to collect the data, for example the example described above:
+Sometimes the users should be able to filter the CRUD list data based on different `where conditions.
+Let´s assume we have some calendar data with huge amount of data.
+Now the admin UI user should have the possibility to see already past calendar entries and upcoming calendar entries.
+To do so we create a new filter for this NgRest model.
+To provide filters we have to override the method {{\luya\admin\ngrest\base\NgRestModel::ngRestFilters()}} and provide an array with a name and a find statement to collect the data, e.g. based on the example described above:

 ```php
 public function ngRestFilters()